Geotechnical & Materials Testing Blog | Aldoa

 ASTM D2216 Moisture Content of Soils: The Complete Guide for CMT Firms

-In geotechnical engineering and construction materials testing (CMT), few tests are as fundamental as ASTM D2216 – Standard Test Methods for Laboratory Determination of Water (Moisture) Content of Soil and Rock by Mass.
-This test is the industry standard for determining the moisture content of soils and aggregates — a key factor that influences soil strength, compaction, and performance in the field.
+ASTM D2216 – Standard Test Methods for Laboratory Determination of Water (Moisture) Content of Soil and Rock by Mass is the industry reference for measuring water content in soils and aggregates.
+Most CMT and geotechnical labs run this test daily.

 Section 1: What is ASTM D2216?